Disclosures and subpoenas

 Disclosure in the Federal Circuit and Family Court of Australia

-The Federal Circuit and Family Court of Australia Rules say that parties have an ongoing duty to disclose information relevant to the dispute.
+The Family Law Act states that parties have an ongoing duty to disclose information relevant to the dispute.
 The process of making documents available for inspection by the parties in your case is called discovery.
-For example, in property cases you must provide a list of assets, income and liabilities and a list of any relevant documents you have.
+For example, in property cases you must provide a list of assets, income, liabilities and any relevant documents you have.

 See Chapter 6 of the Federal Circuit and Family Court of Australia Rules to find out what sort of things you have to disclose.

-Disclosing that a document exists doesn’t always mean that you must supply copies of the document.
+Disclosing that a document exists doesn’t always mean that you must supply copies of it.
 For example, if you have seen a lawyer about your case and have a letter setting out the lawyer’s advice, you may need to say you have the letter.

 Asking to see a document